iov-one/weave/docs/tutorial/handler.rst

 For example when creating a new Post, we need to save the corresponding Blog first, and upon completion, we need to retrieve both the Post and the Blog we saved to ensure they're inline with our expectations.

-Below is an example for the ``Check`` method of the ``CreateBlogMsgHandler`` struct :
+Here is how a test would look like for the ``Check`` method of the ``CreateBlogMsg`` handler :

 .. literalinclude:: ../../examples/tutorial/x/blog/handlers_test.go
     :language: go
     :lines: 211-308

-As stated above, the test implementation consists in defining the keys and test cases. util functions take care of the remaining.
+As stated above, the test implementation consists in defining the keys and test cases to be used.
+Util functions take care of the remaining.

 Let's take a look at another example with the test for the ``Deliver`` method of the ``CreateBlogMsgHandler`` struct :